 "Require" was just a poor choice of a word on my part.
 I mean that they are never used.
+(I have edited the comment now.)
 The one exception to this is få, which has two different meanings, one used with att and another without.

-Group 2 is the one that is the most difficult group because in English some of these verbs...
+Group 2 is the the most difficult group for English speakers, because in English some of these verbs...

-- ...need to - Jag orkar inte springa I do not have the energy to run. - Du försöker springa.
+- ...are used with to - Jag orkar inte springa I do not have the energy to run. - Du försöker springa.
 You try to run.

-- ...do not need to - Jag brukar sjunga i duschen.
+- ...are used without to - Jag brukar sjunga i duschen.
 I usually sing in the shower. - Låt mig hjälpa dig.
 Let me help you.

-- ...need -ing - Jag slippade springa.
+- ...are used with -ing - Jag slippade springa.
 I avoided running.